 Years of conflict in the DRC have resulted in massive displacements and millions of deaths due to violence or a lack of access to basic life-saving services.
 The First and Second Congo Wars (1996-97 and 1998-2003), as well as subsequent localised conflicts have left the DRC strewn with unexploded bombs and uncontrolled small arms and light weapons.

 The presence of unexploded bombs stops the productive use of land.
 Seventy per cent of the population live in rural areas and around 40 million depend on farming for their livelihoods.
-Women, who are traditionally responsible for farming, are forced to decide between producing enough food and tilling potentially contaminated land.
+Women, who are traditionally responsible for farming, are forced to decide between their families going hungry and tilling potentially contaminated land.

 Around 70 non-state armed groups are still active in the DRC, fighting state forces and each other for territory and resources.
 By the end of 2017, violence had driven an estimated 4.5 million people from their homes to seek refuge elsewhere in the DRC.